+Dependencies between instances of the same feature within a word are conspicuously common cross-linguistically in the form of assimilation and dissimilation patterns (Archangeli and Pulleyblank, 2011; Bakovć, 2011; Bye, 2011; Rose and Walker, 2011).
 Many phonological theories make special provision for representing agreement or disagreement of features within some part of an utterance (e.g., Chomsky and Halle, 1968; Goldsmith, 1976; Alderete and Frisch, 2008).
-Domain-general theories of category learning have not addressed this possibility, since they lack the means to recognize two features in the same stimulus as instances of the same abstract feature (Gluck and Bower, 1988; Kruschke, 1992; Nosofsky et al., 1994; Love et al., 2004; Feldman, 2006).
-However, there is non-linguistic evidence that within-stimulus featural identity is a relatively salient relation (Hunt and Hovland 1960; Ciborowski and Cole 1973; Ciborowski and Price-Williams 1974; not found by Shepard et al. 1961).
-The analogous evidence in phonological learning is suggestive, but not conclusive.
+Domain-general theories of category learning have not addressed this possibility, and lack the means to recognize two features in the same stimulus as instances of the same abstract feature (Gluck and Bower, 1988; Kruschke, 1992; Nosofsky et al., 1994; Love et al., 2004; Feldman, 2006).
+However, there is non-linguistic evidence that patterns are easier to learn when they relate, e.g., color to color, or shape to shape, than when they relate values on two different dimensions (Hunt and Hovland 1960; Ciborowski and Cole 1973; Ciborowski and Price-Williams 1974; not found by Shepard et al. 1961).
+This is true even for intra-dimensional patterns other than agreement (Rogers and Johnson, 1973).
+Several studies of phonological learning have found a similar phenomenon: Patterns relating two instances of the same feature produce larger familiarity effects than those relating instances of two different features.